Sebastiaanvdeursen/Team-Trein/code/algorithms/README.md

 ### simulated_annealing
 In this file we find the code for the algorithm for simulated annealing, which is the same as hill_climbing only know we can choose a worse solution with a probability.

+For more specific information, please look at the README in any of these directories.